datstartup/ubuntuopenbox/lessons/m35-essential-operating-system-features.md

 sudo apt-get install alsa-base alsa-utils pulseaudio pavucontrol
 ```

-In your terminal using the command **alsamixer** to open the mixer and using "SPACE" key to unmute any muted chanel.
+In your terminal using the command **alsamixer** to open the mixer and use the "SPACE" key to unmute any muted channel.
 ```bash
 alsamixer
 ```